-My garage cannot find a intermittent car fault
+My garage cannot find a intermittent car fault, what can I do?

 An intermittent car fault is frustrating because it won’t be possible to repair the vehicle, either under warranty or at your cost, unless a fault is diagnosed.